— Available in the Professional and Enterprise Editions of LabKey Server. Also available as an Add-on to the Starter Edition. Learn more

 Run Pipeline Tasks on S3 Files

-Once you have configured an S3 pipeline root, tasks including the following can be run on folder or study archives that reside in cloud storage.
+Once you have configured an S3 pipeline root, folders can be imported or reloaded from folder archives that reside in cloud storage.

 - Import folder (from either .folder.zip archive, or folder.xml file)